Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-In the preceding subsection I discussed the implications of possible Planck-scale effects for the process $\gamma \gamma \rightarrow e^+ e^-$, but of course this is not the only process in which Planck-scale effects can be important.
-In particular, there has been strong interest~\cite{kifune,ita,gactp,aus,tedOLDgood,gacpion,orfeupion,nguhecr} in the analysis of the ``photopion production" process, $p \gamma \rightarrow p \pi$.
-As I already stressed in Subsection I.D, interest in the photopion-production process originates from its role in our description of the high-energy portion of the cosmic-ray spectrum.
-The ``GZK cutoff" feature of that spectrum is essentially obtained as the threshold energy for cosmic-ray protons to produce pions in collisions with CMBR photons.
-The argument suggesting that Planck-scale modifications of the dispersion relation may affect significantly the estimate of this threshold energy is of course completely analogous to the one discussed in the preceding subsection for $\gamma \gamma \rightarrow e^+ e^-$.
+In the preceding Subsection~\ref{pair-production} I discussed the implications of possible Planck-scale effects for the process $\gamma \gamma \rightarrow e^+ e^-$, but of course this is not the only process in which Planck-scale effects can be important.
+In particular, there has been strong interest~\cite{kifune,ita,gactp,aus,tedOLDgood,gacpion,orfeupion,alfaroUHECR,nguhecr} in the analysis of the ``photopion production'' process, $p \gamma \rightarrow p \pi$.
+As I already stressed in Section~\ref{simple-example}, interest in the photopion-production process originates from its role in our description of the high-energy portion of the cosmic-ray spectrum.
+The ``GZK cutoff'' feature of that spectrum is linked directly to the value of the minimum (threshold) energy required for cosmic-ray protons to produce pions in collisions with CMBR photons~\cite{greisenGZK,zatsepinGZK} (also see, e.g., Refs.~\cite{mooreUHECR,domokosUHECR}).
+The argument suggesting that Planck-scale modifications of the dispersion relation may affect significantly the estimate of this threshold energy is of course completely analogous to the one discussed in the preceding Section~\ref{pair-production} for $\gamma \gamma \rightarrow e^+ e^-$.
 However, the derivation is somewhat more tedious: in the case of $\gamma \gamma \rightarrow e^+ e^-$ the calculations are simplified by the fact that both outgoing particles have mass $m_e$ and both incoming particles are massless, whereas for the threshold conditions for the photopion-production process one needs to handle the kinematics for a head-on collision between a soft photon of energy $\epsilon$ and a high-energy particle of mass $m_p$ and momentum $\vec{k}_p$ producing two (outgoing) particles with masses $m_p$,$m_\pi$ and momenta $\vec{k}_{p}'$,$\vec{k}_\pi$.
-The threshold can then be conveniently~\cite{gactp} characterized as a relationship describing the minimum value, denoted by $k_{p,th}$, that the space momentum of the incoming particle of mass $m_p$ must have in order for the process to be allowed for given value $\epsilon$ of the photon energy:
+The threshold can then be conveniently~\cite{gactp} characterized as a relationship describing the minimum value, denoted by $k_{p,th}$, that the spatial momentum of the incoming particle of mass $m_p$ must have in order for the process to be allowed for given value $\epsilon$ of the photon energy: